Prepare a CentOS Linux image for Azure Local virtual machines (preview)

 Before you begin, meet the following prerequisites:

-- Have access to an Azure Stack HCI cluster.
-This cluster is deployed, registered, and connected to Azure Arc.
-Go to the Overview page in the Azure Stack HCI cluster resource.
+- Have access to an Azure Local instance that is deployed, registered, and connected to Azure Arc.
+Go to the Overview page in the Azure Local resource.
 On the Server tab on the right pane, Azure Arc should appear as Connected.

-- Download the latest supported ISO image on your Azure Stack HCI cluster.
+- Download the latest supported ISO image on your Azure Local instance.
 Here, we downloaded the CentOS-7-x86_64-Everything-2207-02.iso file.
 You use this image to create a VM image.

 Workflow